chuqui/zondajs/README.md

 <b>Add middleware</b>

 Middleware will get ran for every request, before the controller is called.
-It receives the request and response objects, so you can check for any state you want and perform your operations so the controller get the data already processed.
+It receives the request, response objects, along with the callback, called next in this example.

+You can check for any state you want and perform your operations and call next(request, response) in order to continue.

 ```javascript
 var app = require('./zondajs');